faireai/challenge-airport-travellers-insights-service/README.md

 ### Cancel a trip

-Cancel a registered flight.
+Cancel a registered trip.

 ### Get airport insights

-Given an airport and a date, return the number of traveller that transit on the airport in that date, the number of travellers that have a trip for leisure, the number of travellers that have a trip for business.
+Given an airport and a date, return the number of traveller that transit through the airport in the date, the number of travellers that are travelling for leisure and for business and the probabilities that the estimations are correct.

+As an example, let assume that we have registered 2 trips:

+1. **Passenger 1**, travelling for leisure, from LIN to AMS with departure date 2022-07-14 and return date 2022-07-18, and
+2. **Passenger 2**, travelling for business, from BRU to LIN with departure date 2022-07-12 and return date 2022-07-14.

+Requesting the insights of Linate (LIN) airport on 2022-07-14 must return that there are 2 passengers in the airport: one is travelling for leisure an one is travelling for business.

 ## Assignment